rogerhu/compsci_guides/Number-of-People-That-Can-Be-Seen-in-a-Grid.md

 > - Have fully understood the problem and have no clarifying questions.
 > - Have you verified any Time/Space Constraints for this problem?

+- What happens when a newcomer encounters one with equal height?
+Can you provide an example?
+  - When a newcomer encounters one with equal height, the newcomer replace the existing one and stops there.
+Eg. two persons in stack [height == 4, height == 2], a third one with height == 2 shows up, first person cannot see person 3, because his view of person 3 blocked by person 2.
 -

 ```markdown